Ta'Kiya Young's family urges officer's arrest after video shows him killing the pregnant Black woman

 “Ta’Kiya’s family is heartbroken," Walton said in an interview with The Associated Press.
 “The video did nothing but confirm their fears that Ta’Kiya was murdered unjustifiably ... and it was just heartbreaking for them to see Ta’Kiya having her life taken away under such ridiculous circumstances.”

-A spokesman for the police union said calls to charge the officer before an investigation is complete are premature.
-The officer is on paid administrative leave while the Ohio Bureau of Criminal Investigation examines the shooting, which is standard practice.
+The officer who shot Young is on paid administrative leave while the Ohio Bureau of Criminal Investigation examines the shooting, which is standard practice.
+A police union official said calls to charge the officer before an investigation is complete are premature.
 A second officer who was on the scene has returned to active duty.
 Their names, races and ranks have not been released.

 Blendon Township Police Chief John Belford called the shooting a tragedy.